Film review: Jane Eyre (2011), directed by Cary Fukanaga

 The gorgeous but cold man with a Grecian profile isn’t very cold, and he’s not very handsome either – sorry, Jamie Bell!
 I don’t mean to say that the actor is ugly, but St. John suffers the same problem as Robert Pattinson playing Cedric Diggory in Harry Potter and the Goblet of Fire.
 Both actors are decent-looking, but their characters are supposed to be hunks according to their respective novels, and neither of them are.
 St. John is also way too passionate – he’s always struck me as dispassionate.
 Yes, he loves Rosamund Oliver (no such woman here, btw), but he’s not exactly reciting love poems, is he?

-Harry Lloyd (Robin Hood, Game of Thrones) as Richard Mason … The Squeeze said that he never spoke, but having re-watched the film, I can confirm that no, the man does have a few lines.
+Harry Lloyd (Robin Hood, Game of Thrones) as Richard Mason … Mr T said that he never spoke, but having re-watched the film, I can confirm that no, the man does have a few lines.
 Not many, though, but he does speak.
 Grace Poole we glimpse in the kitchen at one point (just because I was looking out for her this time, as I thought “was she even in it at all?”) and then briefly as they’re storming past her.
 The adult Reed children are just shown briefly in the background as Jane walks past.
 Oh well, at least Blanche Ingram (Imogen Poots) is a brunette, the little we get to see of her.

-The details of the textiles were wonderful.
 The lace work and embroidery were spectacular in many cases – especially liked young Jane’s cap and Mrs. Fairfax’s apron (the one with the flowers).
 And I normally don’t even look at things like that.
 My mum might, as that’s what she does (she used to be a crafts teacher, now she has a crafts shop), so that even I notice it and appreciate it has got to count for something, right? 🙂

 The nature shots are beautiful.
 Was concerned for Jane, seeing as how she was out on the moors in thundery weather – you know, it’s a wide, open space and a person is the tallest thing for miles … Jane, m’dear, you’re a walking lightning rod.